Wazzabeee/Wazzabeee/README.md

 I am looking for an internship for a period of 6 months from August / September 2023, do not hesitate to contact me, I will be delighted to exchange with you :)

-I go by the latin adage : "Mens sana in corpore sano".
+I live by the latin adage : "Mens sana in corpore sano".
 I run, read, lift weights and sometime yes, I sit in front of my computer.
 These activities help me keep clear ideas for my projects and my life !

 Find out more about me & feel free to connect with me here :